Leelavathi-R/Leelavathi-R/README.md

 ## Hi there 👋
-I'm Leelavathi, An aspiring Data Scientist!I like painting and solving problems with technology.
+I'm Leelavathi, an aspiring Data Scientist!I like painting and solving problems with technology.

 Recently, I started writing articles to share my knowledge to others, do check it out on [Medium](https://medium.com/@leelavathi_r)